 The Gnomes trail offers even more fun, with gnomes of all shapes and sizes along the trail, sitting in hollow trees, atop stumps and hiding among the mushrooms.
 There are also usually lots of painted rocks as well.

-The trek is about two miles round trip.
+The trek is about three miles round trip.
 Please keep in mind that this is definitely more of a hike than a walk, with narrow trails, loose rocks and some elevation gain.
 It is easy to get turned around, I found the Henry Ridge map on the Trailforks app to be very helpful.

 These trails are dog-friendly but there are no trash cans or waste bag stations.
 Also, no bathrooms, so be sure to make a pit stop before heading out!